 Well, honestly, I DO think my curiosity would get the better of me, so I would pick it up.
 Even if it was just to keep it from falling into the wrong hands.
 I would probably try using it once on someone extremely dangerous or someone who indiscriminately killed lots of people.
 For example, there was Mamoru Takuma, who went into an elementary school and murdered 8 children between the ages of six and eight.
 He injured 15 others (which included both students and teacher) at Ikeda Elementary School in Osaka…true story.

 In that case, I wouldn’t feel bad writing the name (he was later sentenced to death), and it would be a way to test if the book really works.
 If it actually worked, I might burn the book, because having that kind of power is incredibly dangerous and incredibly final.

 Humans can be emotionally-driven creatures.
 What if you had a bad day, and just decided to start writing names in the Death Note just because?
 The clerk at McDonald’s that got your order wrong, that teacher you don’t like, that man that screwed you out of whole lot of money, that girlfriend or boyfriend treated you like crap.
 I have had my fair share of bad experiences, but wishing death on somebody…that’s heavy.
 Wouldn’t a simple a** whoopin’ be better?

-How Would You Use The Death Note?
+How Would You Use A Real-Life Death Note?

 If you would use the Death Note, please be specific and say how and why.